The Lockman-SpReSO project. Description, target selection, observations and preliminary results: Target selection

-As in the case of the optical spectroscopy of radio galaxies, the scope and possibilities of Lockman-SpReSO bring the opportunity of studying other obscured sources, which are interesting in their own right.

-We selected a sample of candidates of very red quasi-stellar objects (QSOs) by following two different selection processes.
-The first, proposed by \cite{Glikman2013}, consists in searching for optical, not necessarily pointlike objects, counterparts of radio sources from the FIRST survey (Faint Images of the Radio Sky at Twenty\footnote{\url{http://sundog.stsci.edu}}) using the criteria $R-K_{Vega}>4.5$ and $J-K_{Vega}>1.5$.
-In this way we found 7 very red QSO candidates.
+As in the case of the optical spectroscopy of radio galaxies, the scope and possibilities of Lockman-SpReSO give us the opportunity to study other obscured sources that are interesting in their own right.
+We selected a sample of candidates of very red QSOs by following two different selection processes.
+The first, proposed by \cite{Glikman2013}, consists in searching for optical, not necessarily point-like objects, counterparts of radio sources from the Faint Images of the Radio Sky at Twenty\footnote{\url{http://sundog.stsci.edu}} (FIRST; \citealt{Becker1995}) survey using the criteria $R-K_{\rm Vega}>4.5$ and $J-K_{\rm Vega}>1.5$.
+In this way, we found seven very red QSO candidates.

-An alternative selection was based on the work of \cite{Ross2015}, where the colour selection criterion was $r'-W4>7.5$ and $W4$ is channel 4 of WISE (Wide-field Infrared Survey) with an effective wavelength of 22.19 $\mathrm{\mu}$m.
-As a reference to W4, they used a relation with MIPS $24 \mu m-W4=0.86$ \citep{Brown2014}.
-For the r-band, they used $r'-R_\mathrm{C}=-0.2$ \citep{Ovcharov2008}.
-According to this criterion, 63 sources were classified as potential very red QSO, yielding a total of 70 by merging both methods.
+An alternative selection was based on the work of \cite{Ross2015}, where the colour selection criterion was $r'-W4>7.5$, with $W4$ the 22.19 $\mu$m channel of \textit{Wide-field Infrared Survey} (\textit{WISE}; \citealt{Wright2010}).
+As a reference to $W4$, they used a relation with MIPS $24 \mu {\rm m}-W4=0.86$ \citep{Brown2014}.
+For the $r$ band, they used $r'-R_\mathrm{C}=-0.2$ \citep{Ovcharov2008}.
+In terms of this criterion, 63 sources were classified as potential very red QSOs, yielding a total of 70 by merging both methods.